 VP of Green - Develops and maintains green or environmentally-minded initiatives on campus, organizes the annual Garden Fest which raises the funds for the garden curriculum, and coordinates volunteers for the school garden.

-VP of Parent Education - Serves as a liaison to “Common Ground Speaker Series," marketing all of their events to our school community and encouraging attendance.
+VP of Parent Education - Serves as a liaison to the “Common Ground Speaker Series," marketing all of their events to our school community and encouraging attendance.
 Organizes and manages all campus-hosted events.
 Works with the school staff to add any necessary parent education opportunities as needed.

 Outreach - Creates and works together on common goals that focus directly on the needs of the community.
-Actively invites and encourages everyone to be a part of the PTA, and assures everyone may play a role, because your community is your greatest asset.
+Actively invites and encourages everyone to be a part of the PTA, and assures everyone may play a role because your community is your greatest asset.
 Builds a volunteer base that is representative of the diversity of the community, encompassing all languages and customs.
 Annually surveys the school and community members.
 Find out what might prevent them from becoming involved: language barriers, transportation, child-care needs, times of activities, etc. Develop an outreach plan.

 Parliamentarian - Assist the president to manage meetings and advises on parliamentary procedure.
 Chairs Bylaws committee to review unit Bylaws each year and revise Bylaws every three years.
 Arranges nominating committee’s first meeting, providing information on the nomination and election process.